feloriya/feloriya/README.md

 🚀 About Me
 - 💻 Tech-Savvy Since Day One:
   - Bachelor’s in *Software Engineering* with top grades in programming (e.g., 20/20 in Assembly).
+  - Master’s Degree in AI.
   - Certified in Computer Operations (Basic & Advanced).
 - 🎨 Multidisciplinary Skills:
   - Proficient in Adobe Photoshop, Illustrator, Office Suite, and more.